Affair of the Spanish Marriages

 Isabella II, queen of Spain.
 In the end, she married the French candidate.

 The Affair of the Spanish Marriages was a series of intrigues between France, Spain, and the United Kingdom relating to the marriages of Queen Isabella II of Spain and her sister the infanta Luisa Fernanda in 1846.
 Britain and France took opposing roles with British Foreign Secretary Lord Palmerston as hostile to France.
-However, France was successful in promoting a French husband for the queen of Spain.
+However, France was successful in promoting a French-backed husband for the queen of Spain.
 The affair led to a deterioration of relations between France and Britain in the final years of the July Monarchy.

 Background

 François Guizot, the French foreign minister, had been a supporter of friendly relations with Britain and had served as France's ambassador in London in 1840.
 During Guizot's tenure in London, the two countries had been brought to the brink of war on the matter of the Syrian question, before France's king Louis-Philippe intervened to de-escalate the crisis.
 The second Soult government was formed in autumn of 1840 in France with Guizot as foreign minister, and Guizot set himself to the task of restoring friendly relationships with other European powers – including Britain – who had sided with the Ottoman Empire in the crisis.
 Guizot became a personal friend of the British foreign minister, Lord Aberdeen.
 Relations between Britain and France warmed significantly during the tenure of the Conservative Peel government.

 Peel and Aberdeen resigned from their posts in 1846 over disputes relating to the Corn Laws, where they were succeeded by a Liberal government led by Lord John Russell, with Lord Palmerston serving as foreign minister.
 Guizot's relationships with this new government were strained at best – Palmerston had been Britain's foreign minister during the Syrian crisis, and had directed an aggressive strategy to bolster the Ottoman Empire in direct contradiction to France's designs.
 Palmerston's reappointment as foreign minister in 1846 was seen in France as a threat.